 The Library actively engages learning by effectively delivering quality materials in physical and virtual environments.
 Print collections include general and subject specific reference materials, monographs, serials, manuals, scholarly works, and trade publications arranged according to the Library of Congress Classification System.
 Electronic resources including select databases from LexisNexis®, EBSCO, ProQuest, Gale/Cengage, Credo Reference, Ovid, Lexicomp®, and Therapeutic Research Center, provide access to thousands of full-text articles and case studies.
 The eBook Academic Collection offers more than 114,000 virtual books and is available for student and faculty use both on and off campus.
 Multimedia tools, web resources, and online tutorials are also available at each campus location.
-Explore the collections housed at all locations using the West Coast University Library's website, available online or on a mobile device.
+Explore the collections housed at all locations using the West Coast University Library Catalog, available online or on a mobile device.

 Professional librarians and trained support staff assist individuals with their library and research needs.
 Services include, but are not limited to: 24/7 reference chat service, research assistance and subject guide advisory, in-depth research consultations (by appointment), interlibrary loan through a partnership with OCLC WorldShare™ Interlibrary Loan, interdepartmental campus loans, guided library tours, and various circulation activities.

 West Coast University encourages students, faculty, and staff to become familiar with library resources and services.
 The Library is a central component of student-centric learning that leads to professional success by instilling the information literacy skills necessary for today’s changing environment.